 What you need

-You can jump right into building an app with the app builder in Splunk's Manager interface, but you may also want to carefully plan out and build your app.
+You can jump right into building an app with the app builder available from Manage Apps on the Splunk Enterprise home page.
+But you may also want to carefully plan out and build your app.
 If so, here are a few things you might want to set up before you get started.